Turnyanskiy/instadeep-internship-2022/classifying-protein-sequences.md

 ##### Overview of Classifier trained on ProtBert embedding

 The classifier trained on ProtBert embedding is a very intresting model since it shows the power of transfer learning.
-The model is incredibly basic.
-Only consisting of two linear layers, with an actiavtion function inbetween, and a sofmax function at the end.
+The model is incredibly basic, only consisting of two linear layers, with an actiavtion function inbetween, and a sofmax function at the end.

 ```
 Net(